mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - The attacker has access to all secrets of a user for all groups (full state compromise)

+### Compromise of Symmetric Keying Material {#symmetric-key-compromise}

+As described above, each MLS epoch creates a new Group Secret.

-The MLS protocol provides per-sender chains of symmetric authenticated encryption with additional data (AEAD) {{!RFC5116}} keys that are generated from Group Secrets.
-Specifically, each epoch establishes a per-sender "Ratchet Secret", which is then used to generate an AEAD key, which is used to protect MLS Plaintext messages.
+These group secrets are then used to create a per-sender Ratchet Secret, which in turn is used to create a per-sender with additional data (AEAD) {{!RFC5116}} key that is then used to encrypt MLS Plaintext messages.
 Each time a message is sent, the Ratchet Secret is used to create a new Ratchet Secret and a new corresponding AEAD key.
 Because of the properties of the key derivation function, it is not possible to compute a Ratchet Secret from its corresponding AEAD key or compute Ratchet Secret n-1 from Ratchet Secret n.

+Below, we consider the compromise of each of these pieces of keying material in turn, in ascending order of severity.
+While this is a limited kind of compromise, it can be realistic in cases of implementation vulnerabilities where only part of the memory leaks to the adversary.

-### Compromise of Application Ratchet Key material
+#### Compromise of AEAD Keys

 In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application or a Group Operation message.
-While this is a limited kind of compromise, it can be realistic in cases of implementation vulnerabilities where only part of the memory leaks to the adversary.
-As the application AEAD keys are derived from the application ratchet secret, compromise of a single application ratchet key does not imply compromise of any other AEAD key or nonce.

-### Compromise of Ratchet Secret material

-When an Ratchet Secret is compromised, the adversary has access to a set of AEAD keys for the same chain and the same epoch, hence can decrypt messages sent using keys of this chain.
-An adversary cannot send a message to a group which appears to be from any valid client since they cannot forge the signature.

-The MLS protocol will ensure that an adversary cannot compute any secret anterior for the same epoch, or for any other epochs.
-Because of its Forward Secrecy guarantees, MLS will also retain secrecy of all other AEAD keys generated for *other* MLS clients, outside this dedicated chain of AEAD keys and nonces, even within the epoch of the compromise.
-However the MLS protocol does not provide Post Compromise Secrecy for AEAD encryption within an epoch.
-This means that if the AEAD key of a chain is compromised, the adversary can compute an arbitrary number of subsequent AEAD keys for that chain.

-These guarantees are ensured by the structure of the MLS key schedule which provides Forward Secrecy for these AEAD encryptions, across the messages within the epoch and also across previous epochs.
-Those chains are completely disjoint and compromising keys across the chains would mean that some Group Secrets have been compromised, which is not the case in this attack scenario (we explore stronger compromise scenarios as part of the following sections).

-MLS provides Post-Compromise Security against an active adaptive attacker across epochs for AEAD encryption, which means that as soon as the epoch is changed, if the attacker does not have access to more secret material they won't be able to access any protected messages from future epochs.
+Compromise of these keys allows the attacker to decrypt the specific message encrypted with that key but no other; because the AEAD keys are derived from the Ratchet Secret, it cannot generate the next Ratchet Secret and hence not the next AEAD key.

 In the case of an Application message, an AEAD key compromise means that the encrypted application message will be leaked as well as the signature over that